-EDEN ISS will develop an advanced nutrient delivery system, a high performance LED lighting system, a bio-detection and decontamination system and food quality and safety procedures and technologies.
+EDEN ISS develops an advanced nutrient delivery system, a high performance LED lighting system, a bio-detection and decontamination system and food quality and safety procedures and technologies.

-A mobile container-sized greenhouse test facility will be built to demonstrate and validate different key technologies and procedures necessary for safe food production within a (semi-) closed system.
+A mobile container-sized greenhouse test facility was built to demonstrate and validate different key technologies and procedures necessary for safe food production within a (semi-) closed system.

-The plant cultivation technologies will first be tested in a laboratory setting at the sites of the consortium partners.
-All systems will be integrated at DLR in Bremen, followed by an extensive test period.
-In October 2017, the complete facility will be shipped to the German Neumayer III station in Antarctica.
+The plant cultivation technologies are tested in a laboratory setting at the sites of the consortium partners.
+All systems were integrated at DLR in Bremen, followed by an extensive test period.
+In October 2017, the complete facility was shipped to the German Neumayer III station in Antarctica.
 The station is operated by the Alfred-Wegener-Institute and has unique capabilities and infrastructure for testing plant cultivation under extreme environmental and logistical conditions.
-It is foreseen that the container-sized greenhouse of the EDEN ISS project will provide year-round fresh food supplementation for the Neumayer Station III crew.
+The container-sized greenhouse of the EDEN ISS project provides year-round fresh food supplementation for the Neumayer Station III crew.